-DIGCOMP CASE STUDIES IN ALPHABETICAL ORDER OF THE LEAD ORGANISATION T.1
+T.1 DIGCOMP CASE STUDIES IN ALPHABETICAL ORDER OF THE LEAD ORGANISATION

-A Pane e internet (PEI)
+A Pane e internet (PEI) B DCDS

-B DCDS BELGIUM · GREECE · ITALY · LATVIA · ROMANIA · SPAIN
+BELGIUM · GREECE · ITALY · LATVIA · ROMANIA · SPAIN

-AECA, the main association of VET organisations in Emilia Romagna, has implemented the Pane e Internet digital literacy project, the 3i informatics courses for unemployed people and is now in charge of the Digital Competence Development System project's methodology.
+AECA, the main association of VET organisations in Emilia Romagna, has provided services to the Emilia-Romagna regional government for the implementation of the Pane e Internet digital literacy project, has delivered the 3i informatics courses for unemployed people and is now in charge of the Digital Competence Development System project's methodology.
 All these initiatives base the design on their training offer on DigComp.

-ECCC DigComp certification POLAND
+ECCC DigComp certification